Download a Park Map

 Wildlife viewing opportunities are numerous, including coyotes, white-tail deer, peregrine falcons, kangaroo rats, and jackrabbits.
 During their mid-April to August nesting season, some endangered Kemp's Ridley and loggerhead sea turtles return to Padre Island to lay their eggs.
 Common shorebirds seen along the Gulf beach year-round include laughing gulls, caspian terns, black skimmers, brown pelicans, great blue herons, sanderlings, long billed curlews, and killdeers.
 During their annual migrations, thousands of bird species can be seen in Laguna Madre's lagoons and freshwater ponds.
 A full 350 bird species are native to Padre Island.

-To avoid confusion, please note that 133,919-acre Padre Island National Seashore and the ever-popular Spring Break hotspot of South Padre Island are not one in the same.
+South Padre Island are not one in the same.
 An impassible channel separates Padre Island into two parts: the 80 mile undeveloped portion that comprises Padre Island National Seashore, and the much smaller but highly developed resort town of South Padre Island near Texas' border with Mexico.

 With that said, camping on the offroad-accessible section of Padre Island National Seashore is the epitome of tranquility.
 Prior to setting off down-island, check at the Ranger Station for driving conditions and make sure you have the basic offroad driving accessories (shovel, wood planks, extra gasoline, common sense, etc.) and plenty of drinking water.
 When you find the perfect spot, pitch your tent or tarp, watch the sun set, and let the sound of the surf and wind lull you to sleep.